-The term monobactam describes the novel group of monocyclic bacterially produced ß-lactam antibiotics having a simple core structure, characterized by the 2-oxoazetidine-1-sulfonic acid functional group.
+The term monobactam describes the novel group of monocyclic bacterially produced ß-lactam antibiotics with a simple core structure, characterized by the 2-oxoazetidine-1-sulfonic acid functional group.
 These compounds were discovered from soil bacteria and detected using supersensitive antimicrobial screens with Pseudomonas aeruginosa and Escherichia coli.

 A less rigid structure leads to the lower activity of the β-lactam ring.
 As a result, norcardicin A possesses only moderate activity in vitro against some gram-negative bacteria.
-It is a narrow spectrum antibiotic.
+It is a narrow-spectrum antibiotic.

 The avermectins form a series of 16-membered macrocyclic lactone derivatives with potent anthelmintic and insecticidal properties.
 These naturally occurring compounds are generated as fermentation products by Streptomyces avermitilis, a soil actinomycete.
 Eight different avermectins were isolated as four pairs of homologous compounds, with a major (a-component) and minor (b-component) component, usually in ratios of 80:20 to 90:10.

 Tetracycline compounds form another group of broad-spectrum antibiotics whose general usefulness has been reduced because of bacterial resistance.
 They are defined as a subclass of polyketides with an octahydro tetracene-2-carboxamide skeleton.
 Tetracyclines are generally used to treat urinary tract and intestinal infections.
 They are also used to treat infections caused by chlamydia, especially in patients allergic to β-lactams and macrolides.